cjshearer/k8s-gitops/README.md

 ## Bootstrapping Cluster

 This guide assumes you are starting from scratch and will run a single node on bare-metal.
+It also assumes you have already created a remote copy of this repo and cloned it.

 ### Talos